Dayana-N/portfolio-project-1/testing.md

  - During early stages of testing, before the site was made fully responsive, empty space appeared on the right side of the page on smaller screens.
 Using media queries I started working on each section to make it responsive starting from the top.
 The issue was isolated to an image overflowing and causing the issue.
 Once all sections were made responsive the issue disappeared.
  - A bug was noticed when the header was fixed to the top.
 When scrolling to each section the header was covering the beginning of the sections.
 This was resolved by adding scroll-padding-top: 40px;
  - The header was covering parts of the footer and this was resolved by adding z-index: 1 to the header to ensure the content always displays on top.
+ - The images used were first compressed using photoshop, however the performance of the website was still affected during the lighthouse test.
+The images were then further compressed by converting them to webp format.
+This brought the performance numbers higher.